HaydenElza/blog/_posts/2022-11-28-AGOL-HTML-Links.md

 flc.properties
 ~~~

 This code snippet allows you to edit the service definition of a feature layer to allow HTML links to be added to field value.
+You can learn more about working with service definitions using ArcGIS API for Python [here](https://developers.arcgis.com/python/guide/updating-feature-layer-properties/).

 Enjoy!